3D-e-Chem/tycho-knime-node-archetype/README.md

 2. Update CHANGELOG.md & README.md
 3. Commit & push
 4. Create GitHub release
+5. Correct License in the Zenodo entry and publish the entry
-5. Deploy to Bintray, see Deploy chapter below
+6. Deploy to Bintray, see Deploy chapter below

 ### Deploy